 - B1: Pin, this asset is volatile, provided by the user. - B2: the secret key used to generate OTP values, stored in persistent memory on the mobile, protected by some other assets: - B2.1: the storage key.
-This asset is volatile, derived from asset B3 and is unique to each secret key. - o B2.3: the environment key.
-This asset is volatile. - B2.3: the enciphering key.
-This asset is volatile, derived from user authentication.
+This asset is volatile, derived from asset B3 and is unique to each secret key. - o B2.2: the environment key.
+This asset is volatile. - B2.3: the pin key.
+This asset is volatile.